 Please use the AWTA Den Trial Request Form to request to host a den trial.

-Please send the completed form, insurance certificate and the $50 deposit to the trial secretary, Melissa Rega.
-A copy of the form should also be sent to the recording secretary, Dawn Kelley.
+Please send the completed form, insurance certificate and the $60 deposit to the trial secretary, Karen Miller.